Uninett/Howitz/README.rst

 Howitz *can* run without a configuration file.
 Default values will be used for listen-address (127.0.0.1), port (5000) and storage location (./howitz.sqlite3).
-However, at minimum you also need to pass in a SECRET_KEY for Flask and a zino server to fetch events from.
+However, at minimum you also need to pass in a SECRET_KEY for Flask and a zino server address to fetch events from.

 These can be passed via a configuration file, ".howitz.toml" (stored in the current directory or user home directory) or via environment variables.